secretsquirrel/BDFProxy/README.md

 ---
 ##Supported Environment:
-Tested on all Kali Linux Builds, whether a physical beefy laptop, a Raspberry Pi, or a VM, each can run BDFProxy.
+Tested on all Kali Linux builds, whether a physical beefy laptop, a Raspberry Pi, or a VM, each can run BDFProxy.

 ##Usage: